SE-Project-CMP-Tumbler/SE-Project-CMP-Front-end/README.md

 <br>
 <br>

->After cloning, Github might not get folder names correctly.
+>We're aware of a bug where after cloning, Github might not get the folder names correctly.
 If you get an error, Make sure that it's tumblr-replica/src/components/NavTabs/NavTabs and not tumblr-replica/src/components/NavTabs/Navtabs

 <div align="center">
    <h2> Technologies used </h2>